Autodesk-Forge/forge-tutorial-postman/DA4Inventor/instructions/task-6.md

 Named parameters of the Activity have corresponding named arguments of the WorkItem.
 Like in function calls, optional parameters of the Activity can be skipped and left unspecified while posting a WorkItem.

-For this exercise, you create a WorkItem to execute the Activity ListLayers.
-The WorkItem uses the dwg file you uploaded in the previous task as the input for the Activity.
-The request downloads the dwg file from the signed URL stored in the variable 'ossDwgFileSignedUrl'.

 ## Create a WorkItem

 1. On the Postman sidebar, click **Task 6 - Submit a WorkItem > Create a WorkItem**.
 The request loads.